Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Algorithm and implementation

 \section{Algorithm and implementation}

-We implement our Nested Sampling framework, including Nested Slice Sampling (NSS), in the \texttt{blackjax} library~\citep{cabezas2024blackjax} within the \texttt{jax} ecosystem~\citep{jax2018github}.
-Closely following existing available SMC abstractions in~\citep{chopin2020introduction}.
+Having established the theoretical background, we now present a generic vectorized Nested Sampling framework and a specific performant instantiation, Nested Slice Sampling (NSS).
+We implement both in the \texttt{blackjax} library~\citep{cabezas2024blackjax} within the \texttt{jax} ecosystem~\citep{jax2018github}, closely following the SMC abstractions of~\citet{chopin2020introduction}.
 A practical motivation for this choice is that the dominant cost in NS is repeated evaluation of the energy \(E(x)\) (and hence the likelihood) over many particles.
 By expressing both the outer NS update and the inner constrained update as composable \texttt{jax} functions, we can batch energy evaluations across particles and compile the full update to CPU/GPU/TPU backends via JIT.

 Our implementation mirrors the decomposition in \cref{sec:theory}: an NS \emph{outer kernel} that maintains the live set and performs evidence bookkeeping, and a pluggable \emph{constrained update} kernel used to (approximately) sample from the constrained reference distribution \(\Pi(x)\mathbf{1}_{\{E(x)<E_{\min}\}}\) at the current threshold. \Cref{sec:parallel_ns} describes the parallel outer kernel and its replacement interface; \cref{sec:nss} then specifies the constrained update and tuning choices that form NSS.
 Compared to typical NS implementations that parallelize primarily across CPU cores (e.g.\ via MPI), this enables a complementary form of massive parallelism based on batched likelihood evaluation and fused kernel execution.